 “I’m ready, Maya,” Tricon called.

 Chantal turned to see the dragon waiting.
 He had strapped a double saddle around his neck, just above where his wings and shoulders met.
-It was a marvel one of their ancestors had thought of a way to construct strong buckles the dragons could work with their claws.
+It was a marvel one of their ancestors, human or dragon she didn’t know, had thought of a way to construct strong buckles the Yekaran’s could work with their nimble but bulky talon like foreclaws.

 “Can you trust me enough to come along?”
 Maya asked.